What are the different kinds of book binding?

 Signature

 It’s a set of sheet paper folded together.
-Fold, each sheet represents 4 pages.
+Folded, each sheet represents 4 pages.
 A signature is a set of pages whose number is a multiple of 4.

 Book Block